xorkevin/forge/doc/forge_model.md

 ### Options

 ```
   -h, --help                        help for model
       --ignore string               regex for filenames of files that should be ignored
       --include string              regex for filenames of files that should be included
       --model-directive string      comment directive of types that are models (default "forge:model")
       --model-tag string            go struct tag for defining model fields (default "model")
   -o, --output string               output filename (default "model_gen.go")
+      --placeholder-prefix string   query numeric placeholder prefix (default "$")
       --query-directive string      comment directive of types that are model queries (default "forge:model:query")
   -s, --schema string               model schema (default "model.json")
 ```

 ### Options inherited from parent commands